 A hypothalamic hamartoma (HH) is a benign (noncancerous) tumor-like growth in your hypothalamus.
 The hypothalamus is deep in the base of your brain.
 It maintains homeostasis (stability and balance in our bodies).
 A mass in the hypothalamus can disrupt many important functions, including:

-A hypothalamic hamartoma forms while a baby is developing in the womb.
+A hypothalamic hamartoma forms while a fetus develops.
 It’s congenital, which means the mass is present at birth.
 It grows as the child’s brain grows, but HH doesn’t spread to other parts of the brain or body.
 HH usually involves one tumor-like mass, but in some cases, there are several.

 Healthcare providers usually categorize HH by its location in the hypothalamus and the types of symptoms it causes.
 The two categories of HH include: